zachwill/popcorndoc.js/README.md

 )
   // And we'll begin documenting some Gist code.
   .popcorndoc({
-    start: 0,  // Seconds to start -- so at beginning of video
+    start: 0.1,  // Seconds to start -- so at the beginning of video
     end: 10,   // Seconds to end -- so at 0:10 mark of video
     lines: '2,15,18-25',  // Lines to highlight in the Gist
     target: 'gist-container',  // DIV to load Gist in